-America needs a comprehensive approach to developing long-term and a short-term plans for achieving energy independence.
-The way forward is to move forward simultaneously to develop our nations oil and natural gas resources along with renewable clean energy and nuclear power.
-As a matter of national security, we must lessen our dependency on other countries for our energy needs.
-Our economy needs cheap fuel in order to grow, add jobs and raise the capital to develop the new technologies that will power America in the future.
+America needs a comprehensive “all of the above” approach to energy security to meet our nation’s long-term and a short-term plans for achieving energy independence.
+The way forward is to simultaneously develop our nation’s oil and natural gas resources along with renewable clean energy, nuclear power and important conservation initiatives.
+As a matter of national security, we must reduce our dependency on Middle East oil.
+Our economy needs inexpensive fuel in order to grow, add jobs and raise the capital to develop the new technologies that will power America in the future.

 Renewable energy is an important part of the energy independence agenda.
 While we should strive to meet a larger portion of our energy needs with renewable resources, we must recognize that scaling up such projects is expensive and takes many years.
 It is an important priority that we should advance.
-I am a strong supporter of the development of solar, wind, biofuels, and advanced battery technology, and I am committed to dedicating the resources needed to grow the portion of our power generation that comes from such sources.
-I would also add that energy efficiency and conservation should be an important element of our national energy plan.
+I am a supporter of cost-effective solar, wind, biofuels, tidal and advanced battery technologies.
+Energy efficiency and conservation are an important part of our energy independence equation.

 House Approves Posey Bipartisan Amendment to Research High Mileage Vehicles